 4. You can use this feature to your advantage by pushing high-stock products if you wish to clear that particular stock.

 Merchandising also gives you the power to create your own business rules that work best for you.

 Unbxd comes with a full-feature merchandising dashboard that allows merchandisers to create business rules like filtering, sorting, boosting, etc., in real-time with an easy-to-use dashboard.

 As mobile shopping is on the rise, your customers must get a rich mobile shopping experience.
 Since there is little room for navigation on a mobile screen, dependency on the search box is essential.
 The search box hence should be visible and prominent on a mobile interface.
 A mobile compatible search should have the following features-

 1. Mobile autocomplete

 2. Fast and relevant search

-3. Avoid too-many results (it takes time to load images which can leave customers restless)
+3. Avoid too many results (it takes time to load images which can leave customers restless)

 4. Flexible resolution on different phones

-5. Add social media on your site
+5. Add social media to your site

 6. Design compatible on different interfaces

-7. Flexible and customisable
+7. Flexible and customizable